Everything I Wanted To Know About Kubernetes Autoscaling

 There are three kinds of scaling:

-- Horizontal scaling: your application can have multiple instances.
+- Horizontal scaling: Your application can have multiple instances.
 As soon as you need to support more workload, new instances will pop up to handle it.
-Scaling ends when the limit you've set has been reached or when no more nodes can be used to support your workload (and so new instances to be created).
+Scaling ends when the limit you've set has been reached or when no more nodes can be used to support your workload.

-- Vertical scaling: your application cannot run in parallel, so leveraging the current resources is the way to scale.
-Scaling issues occur when you reach the physical machine limits (and, in this case, your application is not highly available).
+- Vertical scaling: Your application cannot run in parallel, so leveraging the current resources is the way to scale.
+Scaling issues occur when you reach the physical machine limits.
 Being able to have multiple instances with vertical scaling is possible but rare.

-- Multi-dimensional scaling: less frequent, it combines horizontal and vertical scaling simultaneously.
-It's also more complex to manage because defining when to scale horizontally or vertically depends on many parameters, which are sometimes hard to predict.
+- Multi-dimensional scaling: Less frequent, it combines horizontal and vertical scaling simultaneously.
+It's also more complex to manage because defining when to scale horizontally or vertically depends on many parameters.

 Know your application limits and bottleneck

-- Disk: store big data which can't fit into memory, flush on disk, slower and less frequent access...
+- Disk: Store big data which can't fit into memory, flush on disk...

-- Memory: memory can only scale vertically by design.
-If your application works this way, re-architecture it to distribute work across several instances is the way to scale and see a bright future.
-Vertical scaling work for some time, but not when the load comes
+- Memory: Memory can only scale vertically by design.
+If your application works this way, re-architecture it to distribute work across several instances is the way to scale.

-- Network: scaling horizontally on the network is common, but defining the metric on which to scale, may not be that easy (connection number, latency, throughput...)
+- Network: Scaling horizontally is common, but defining the metric (connection number, latency, throughput) may not be easy.

 Qovery use case

-So what is the metric we decided to scale on?
-Memory can vary depending on the customer's request, so it's not a good one.
+Because memory is the bottleneck, we horizontally distributed the workload across several Engines.
 We created a custom metric based on the Engine number of requests executed in parallel.
-If an Engine performs tasks, we need to scale up to handle new tasks.
-If we have five running Engines and only one run, we scale down to 2 pods.
+If an Engine performs tasks, we scale up to handle new ones.

 So we implemented a metric for it in the Engine application: